Motions to dismiss his case in limbo until judge returns from medical leave in December, after two-and-a- half years of hearings

 “I still feel positive that I am coming home,” Lewis said.
 “I never gave up hope and began fighting for that day the minute I entered prison.”

-Above, Debra Simmons came to court to support Charles Lewis.
-She said she is a member of Moratorium NOW!
+Videos: Debra Simmons came to court to support Charles Lewis.

 CALL JUDGE QIANA LILLARD’S OFFICE AT 224-2391 AND ASK HER ASST.
 TO REGISTER YOUR SUPPORT FOR CHARLES K.K.
 LEWIS’ RELEASE.

 HELP PROVIDE SUPPORT FOR HIS LEGAL DEFENSE AT SITE CREATED BY HIS SISTER WENDY LEWIS: https://www.gofundme.com/FreeCharlesLewis-JLWOP